craftweeks/wp-algolia-search-addons/docs/polylang-integration.md

 ## Configuration

-To enable the Polylang integration, you need to have the Polylang plugin installed and activated.
+To use the Polylang integration, the Polylang plugin must be installed and activated on your WordPress site.

-Once Polylang is activated, you can enable the integration by going to the **Settings > Algolia Search Addons** page and toggling the "Enable Polylang Integration" switch.
+Once Polylang is active, you can enable the integration by going to the **Settings > Algolia Search Addons** page and toggling the "Enable Polylang Integration" switch.
+If Polylang is not active, this option will be disabled.

 ## Usage